p3tzata/p3tzata/README.md

 - 👋 Hi, I’m @p3tzata.
-- 👀 I’m interested in Java(Spring) and Angular,OOP and practice algorithms.
+- 👀 I’m interested in Java(Spring) and Angular,OOP.
 - 🌱
 - 💞️
 - 📫 How to reach me, call me 0889300786